-Delegated Committee Role Responsibilities Monitor and report to the Board of 41 Annually the WCB insurance coverage of significant business risks and uncertainties Directors 42 Annual report from the CEO of any litigation matters that could significantly affect the financial statements 43 Annual report from the CEO regarding the organization's statutory compliance under the Workers' Compensation Act (en route to inclusion of that information in the WSIS report) 44 Exception reports from the CEO regarding any significant actual or anticipated non-compliance with any legal or regulatory requirements, any WCBNS program policy or inter-jurisdictional agreement 45 Quarterly Management Representations re due diligence requirements (e.g. CCRA, Workers' Compensation Act, etc.) 46 Responses by Management to material information requests from government or regulatory authorities 47 Receive annual report of expenses of Board of Directors, senior management and employees 48 Receive annual audit report of expenses of Board of Directors, senior management and employees.
+Delegated Committee Role Responsibilities Monitor and report to the Board of 40 Annually the WCB insurance coverage of significant business risks and uncertainties Directors 41 Annual report from the CEO regarding the organization's statutory compliance under the Workers' Compensation Act (en route to inclusion of that information in the WSIS report) 42 Quarterly Management Representations re due diligence requirements (e.g. CCRA, Workers' Compensation Act, etc.) 43 Responses by Management to material information requests from government or regulatory authorities 44 Receive annual report of expenses of Board of Directors, senior management and employees 45 Receive annual audit report of expenses of Board of Directors, senior management and employees.